nidadinch/UniformCostSearch/README.md

-    Insert the root into the queue While the queue is not empty Dequeue the maximum priority element from the queue (If priorities are same, alphabetically smaller path is chosen) If the path is ending in the goal state, print the path and exit Else Insert all the children of the dequeued element, with the cumulative costs as priority
+    Insert the root into the queue While the queue is not empty Dequeue the maximum priority element from the queue (If priorities are same, alphabetically smaller path will chosen) If the path is ending in the goal state, print the path and exit Else Insert all the children of the dequeued element, with the cumulative costs as priority